 What are prescription drug program fees?

-Prescription drug product program fees are assessed annually for eligible products.
+Prescription drug program fees are assessed annually for eligible products.
 The program fees are assessed for each prescription drug product that is identified in such a human drug application approved as of October 1st of such fiscal year.

 Applicants may not be assessed more than five prescription drug program fees for a fiscal year for prescription drug products identified in a single approved application.